 As part of their Senior Design Projects, Penn engineering students will help the people of Gashora in Rwanda by designing and implementing of an alternate water supply for the village clinic, by pumping water through a solar energy system driven from the nearest lake (Lake Rumira) to the clinic, a distance of approximately 1.5 km.

-What is the optimal pathway for the Philadelphia region to reduce greenhouse gas emissions?
-The pathway for reducing GHG emissions is the crux of virtually every energy policy debate right now in the Philadelphia region and indeed in cities and regions around the world.
-Since the IPCC AR4 in 2007, many governments have adopted a policy goal of an 80% reduction in GHG emissions by the year 2050....
+The way to reduce GHG emissions is the crux of virtually every energy policy debate right now in the Philadelphia region, and indeed, in cities and regions around the world.

 The purpose of the proposed research is to discern policy lessons on innovation in “energy smart” agriculture in Cuba.